Workday Integration Consulting

 • EIB, Studio, Core Connector, Orchestrate, Document Transforms

-• Benefits carrier feeds, payroll, HRIS, ATS, and more
+• Benefits carrier feeds, vendor sync, and more

 • Root cause first — no patching symptoms